As a result of increasing regulation in the financial market, the operations of

 extended to customers and the applicable terms of payment in cooperation with by means of credit insurance contracts.
 Metsä Board’s customer credit risk was at a normal level in 2019.
 The main principles of credit control are defined in the credit guidelines of the risk management policy approved by the company’s Board of Directors.
 Metsä Board’s financial risks and their management are described in more detail on pages 88–90 of the 2020 Annual Report.

 Hedging policy: 100% of balance sheet position and 50% of annual net FX flows.

 The tables below will be updated half-yearly.
-The data in the below tables is from Metsä Board's 2019 Financial Statements Bulletin published on 12 February 2020.
+The data in the below tables is from Metsä Board's 2020 Half-Year Financial Report published on 30 July 2020.